-If the pupil does have targets IPM targets and is not making progress despite selected adaptive strategies, the teacher should consider the presentation of need and consider which adaptive strategies might be more appropriate, particularly in specific subject disciplines.
+If the pupil does have targets and is not making progress despite selected adaptive strategies, the teacher should consider the presentation of need and consider which adaptive strategies might be more appropriate, particularly in specific subject disciplines.

-The teacher should be supported by the phase/subject leaders and the SENCO to support this process.
+The teacher should be supported by the class/phase leader and the SENCO to support this process.